shalusinghal/react-node-twitter-stream/README.md

 ## Running

  - Create `config.json` file in server and put Twitter's Application Credentials there.
+ - Do `npm install` in both client and server.
  - Run the server using `node index.js`
  - Run client in seperate terminal using `npm start`